Shutterstock: Mita Stock Images

 Avoiding stress dreams

 Address the root cause of your stress.
-It could be the pandemic (we are all feeling that), losing a job, getting a pay cut, losing a loved one, dealing with kids going back to school, an injury you’ve gotten, or an accident you were in, or anything else.
+It could be the pandemic (we are all feeling that), losing a job, getting a pay cut, losing a loved one, dealing with kids going back to school, an injury you’ve gotten, or an accident you were in or anything else.
 It can also be a worry of any of those things happening.
 So, first, you must determine the root cause of your stress.
 Stress is powerful, but you can overcome it.
-No matter what your situation is or how overwhelming it may feel, addressing it at its root and moving forward from there is the best way to regain control of your stress.
-You can’t completely avoid stress and anxiety, but you can learn some healthy ways to cope with it.
+No matter your situation or how overwhelming it may feel, addressing it at its root and moving forward from there is the best way to regain control of your stress.
+You can’t completely avoid stress and anxiety, but you can learn some healthy ways to cope with them.

 Have a support system.
 You cannot do this alone.
 We suggest you rally a support group — it could be one person or a group of people.
 Having someone in your life that you can talk to can make a huge difference.
 Being able to talk through your feelings and get trusted advice can help you feel more ready and confident to handle any situation that comes your way.

-You may need to see a therapist where you can do talk therapy, and many are doing what is called telehealth appointments so you don’t have to go to their office and risk being exposed to the coronavirus.
+You may need to see a therapist where you can do talk therapy, and many are doing what is called telehealth appointments, so you don’t have to go to their office and risk being exposed to the coronavirus.
 Talking through your stress can help considerably, and a therapist can give you some insight and coping tools.
 There are also some crisis helplines you can call or text to help you talk through your stress.

 National Suicide Prevention Lifeline